Emergent Symmetry in Quantum Phase Transitions: From Deconfined Quantum Critical Point to Gapless Quantum Spin Liquid: Abstract

 \section{Abstract}

-Emergent symmetry is a unique feature of identifying quantum phase transitions beyond the Landau paradigm.
-Via large-scale tensor network simulations, we study a spatially anisotropic spin-1/2 square-lattice frustrated antiferromagnetic (AFM) model, i.e., the $J_{1x}$-$J_{1y}$-$J_2$ model, which contains anisotropic nearest-neighbour couplings $J_{1x}$ and $J_{1y}$, and next nearest-neighbour coupling $J_2$.
-For small $J_{1y}/J_{1x}$, by tuning $J_2$, a direct continuous transition between the AFM and valence-bond solid (VBS) phase is observed.
-With growing $J_{1y}/J_{1x}$, a gapless quantum spin liquid (QSL) phase gradually emerges in between the AFM and VBS phase.
-We observe an emergent O(4) symmetry along the AFM-VBS transition line, which is consistent with the prediction of the deconfined quantum critical point (DQCP) theory.
-Most surprisingly, we find that such an emergent O(4) symmetry still holds for the whole QSL-VBS transition line.
-These findings reveal the intrinsic relationship between QSL and DQCP, which also provide us with a very strong constraint on quantum field theory description of the QSL phase.
-The phase diagram and critical exponents therein are also of direct relevance to future experiments on frustrated magnets.
+\textbf{Abstract}\\ The emergence of exotic quantum phenomena in frustrated magnets is rapidly driving the development of quantum many-body physics, raising fundamental questions on the nature of quantum phase transitions.
+Here we unveil the behaviour of emergent symmetry involving two extraordinarily representative phenomena, i.e., the deconfined quantum critical point (DQCP) and the quantum spin liquid (QSL) state.
+Via large-scale tensor network simulations, we study a spatially anisotropic spin-1/2 square-lattice frustrated antiferromagnetic (AFM) model, namely the $J_{1x}$-$J_{1y}$-$J_2$ model, which contains anisotropic nearest-neighbor couplings $J_{1x}$, $J_{1y}$ and the next nearest neighbor coupling $J_2$.
+For small $J_{1y}/J_{1x}$, by tuning $J_2$, a direct continuous transition between the AFM and valence bond solid phase is observed.(Of course, the possibility of weakly first order transition can not be fully excluded.)
+With growing $J_{1y}/J_{1x}$, a gapless QSL phase gradually emerges between the AFM and VBS phases.
+We observe an emergent O(4) symmetry along the AFM--VBS transition line, which is consistent with the prediction of DQCP theory.
+Most surprisingly, we find that such an emergent O(4) symmetry holds for the whole QSL--VBS transition line as well.
+These findings reveal the intrinsic relationship between the QSL and DQCP from categorical symmetry point of view, and strongly constrain the quantum field theory description of the QSL phase.
+The phase diagram and critical exponents presented in this paper are of direct relevance to future experiments on frustrated magnets and cold atom systems.